-My second fun and engaging interactive murder mystery that can be adapted for any student grade.
-The focus of this one is on witness observation and deduction from visual and aural clues within the story.
-This resource can be used to practice a variety of different skills, including the basics of listening, writing, vocabulary and grammar or more advanced skills such as use of inference and critical thinking.
+An interactive multi-media murder mystery for groups of students that is both engaging and designed to be adapted to any grade.
+Following the classic manor house mystery genre, the materials here can be used with students of any level for a variety of different skills, including the basics of listening, writing, vocabulary and grammar or more advanced skills such as use of inference and critical thinking.
 Great for regular writing classes, group work, homework assignment or a fun fill in class.

 The main advantage of this resource is that the teacher can mix and match the materials outlined below to work with any class.
 There are materials for print only, display (slideshow), multimedia classrooms, or student iPad/laptop use.
 This gives the teacher the flexibility to make a lesson adapted to not just the age or level of the class, but the available technology as well.
 In addition, there are teacher explanations for each resource.

 1. Six short online videos that can be accessed via PDF print links.
 One of these is of the murder scene.
 The other five are suspect alibis.

 2. An PDF slideshow that outlines the background to the murder of Mr. John Sanders.
 It has a link to a short animated video of the murder along with an introduction to the 5 suspects in the house and the clues and evidence found at the crime scene.

 3. A plan of the crime scene.
 (PDF)

 4. A useful vocabulary task sheet for use with reading or writing a murder mystery.
 (PDF)